gdamore/tcell/README.md

 On Windows, the mouse works normally.

-Mouse wheels are unlikely to work, and I have made no effort to support them, given the lack of portability across emulation packages.
+Mouse wheel buttons on various terminals are known to work, but the support in terminal emulators, as well as support for various buttons and live mouse tracking, varies widely.
+As a particular datum, MacOS X Terminal does not support Mouse events at all (as of MacOS 10.10, aka Yosemite.)
+The excellent iTerm application is fully supported, as is vanilla XTerm.

-Only button press and release events are reported at this time.
-In the future we can easily add full tracking for Windows, and for "genuine" XTerm, but most alternatives don't have support for the full mouse motion events.
+Mouse tracking with live tracking also varies widely.
+Current XTerm implementations, as well as current Screen and iTerm2, and Windows consoles, all support this quite nicely.
+On other platforms you might find that only mouse click and release events are reported, with no intervening motion events.
+It really depends on your terminal.

 ## Platforms